sultanadika/football-shop/README.md

 - Push the repositories into PWS and deploy it at PWS

 10. After deployment:
-- After deployment is success copy the website link from PWS and paste it into google
+- After deployment is success copy the website link from PWS and paste it into github and scele
 - if its not success yet then finding the bug to fix it would be the best to do :D

 Website is done and well finished :D 🥇💯